 - Three Kings High Mass at Augustinerkirche

-Follow the Silvesterpfad and Walz into the New Year
+Follow the Silvesterpfad and Waltz into the New Year

 Are you planning on visiting Vienna for New Years?
 If so, you’re in luck.
 Each year, Vienna’s first district transforms into a huge street party.
 On New Year’s Eve, you can spend hours following the Silvesterpfad (New Year’s Eve Trail) through Vienna’s inner district.
 The path guides you to different stages featuring different types of live music.
 Along the path, there are food stalls selling mulled wine, champagne, and non-alcoholic beverages.